 7 Key Life Lessons I learned in my late teens and early 20s.

-I would love to share key life lessons I have learned in my late teens and early twenties.
+I would love to share key life lessons I learned in my late teens and early twenties.

 How others judge us is not our concern.
 We will not satisfy everybody in any case.

-I spent my teenage years and early twenties stressing over other’s opinion and what they said about me.
+I spent my teenage years and early twenties stressing over others’ opinions and what they said about me.
 But, further down the road, I understood that it could possibly influence me in the event that I permitted it to.
 What others say or consider us is an impression of them — their qualities, assumptions, instabilities, and principles — and has nothing or very little to do with us.